Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/image.rst

   to combine the two images via the AlphaOver or Mix node, thus creating a third noded material that you use as the material for the face.
   Using this approach, you will not have to UV map;
-  simply assign the material to the face using the Multiple Materials
+  simply assign the material to the face using the Multiple Materials.

 UV Textures vs. Procedural Textures